SEARCH WRIGHT LIBRARY

 0018.40.0517

-Ralph Fletcher Seymour Bookplate for Frank E. Lord, Circa 1900 (Not Dated).
+Ralph Fletcher Seymour Bookplate for Frank E. Lord, 1902.
 Text on face: "Nature and Books belong to the Eyes that See them.
 Frank E. Lord.
 Ex Libris."
 Bottom left corner: "Ralph Fletcher Seymour."
 Published in Bookplates from the designs of Ralph Fletcher Seymour, Seymour, 1903, Plate 2.
 "In the Frank E. Lord and Laurence B. Dixon plates the choice of symbolic units with refer-ence to the quotations used is decidedly apt and they have been combined in the designs with great skill."
 This bookplate was laid inside front cover of Book-Plates of Today, Stone, 1902.
 Signed "Ralph Fletcher Seymour."
+This bookplate listed in Year Book 1929 and dated 1902.
 Printed in two colors, red and black on beige paper.
 2.9 x 3.875 0041.42.0521

-Ralph Fletcher Seymour Bookplate for Pauline D. Taylor, Circa 1900 (Not Dated).
+Ralph Fletcher Seymour Bookplate for Pauline D. Taylor, Circa 1902.
 Text on face: "Ex Libris.
 Pauline D. Taylor."
 Bottom center of illustration: "RFS."
 Published in Bookplates from the designs of Ralph Fletcher Seymour, Seymour, 1903, Plate 12.
 This bookplate was laid inside front cover of Book-Plates of Today, Stone, 1902.
 Signed "Ralph Fletcher Seymour."
+Note: This bookplate was dated 1918 in Year Book 1929, but 1918 would be incorrect.
 Printed in one color, brown on beige paper.
 2.5 x 4.5 0041.44.0521

 1906